alexozer/jankdrone/README.md

-# jankcopter
+# jankdrone
-The jankest quadcopter the world has ever seen.
+The jankest drone the world has ever seen.

 # Dependencies
 - platformio